aloaam/mit-real-time-bus-tracker/README.md

 ---

-This is one of the exercises of the MITxPro-MERN course, on the "Styles and Bootstap" module.
+This is one of the exercises of the MITxPro-MERN course, on the "Asynchronous Programming" module.

-This exercise consists of creating two eyeballs (using just CSS) and make them follow the mouse movements, as if it was a person looking at the it.
+This exercise consisted of using a map service (mapbox in this case) and to make asynchronous call to an API service.
+The base exercise was to track the route of a Boston bus.
+To improve the exercise I decided to track the movement of the International Space Station (ISS).

 ## Installaion

 ---

-To run this code, simply fork and clone this repo, and run the index.html file using a server (everything the repo needs to run is in the files that you will be downloading when cloning the repo).
+To run this code, simply fork and clone this repo; then run the index.html file using a server (everything the repo needs to run is in the files that you will be downloading when cloning it).

 ## Roadmap

 ---

+- Push signals to know when the ISS is near you.
-- Advertisment can be added to fund the development
+- Advertisment can be added to fund the development.

 ## ###LICENSE